-Insurers in Guernsey are regulated under the Insurance Business (Bailiwick of Guernsey) Law, 2002, which requires all insurers, including those structured as special purpose incorporated cells, to obtain and maintain a licence from the Guernsey Financial Services Commission.
+Insurers in Guernsey are regulated under the Insurance Business (Bailiwick of Guernsey) Law, 2002, which requires all insurers, including those structured as SPVs, to obtain and maintain a licence from the Guernsey Financial Services Commission.
 Licensed insurers are subject to statutory capital and solvency requirements.
-These include a formula-based Minimum Capital Requirement and a risk-based Prescribed Capital Requirement, which incorporated cells must meet on an individual basis.
-However, an incorporated cell used in a longevity risk transfer transaction can qualify as a special purpose entity (known as a "category 6 insurer").
+These include a formula-based Minimum Capital Requirement and a risk-based Prescribed Capital Requirement.

+However, an incorporated cell used in a longevity risk transfer transaction can qualify as a special purpose entity for regulatory purposes (known as a "category 6 insurer").
 This is because its underwriting risk and counterparty credit risk are both effectively eliminated by (in the case of its underwriting risk) the back-to-back reinsurance with the life reinsurer and (in the case of its counterparty credit risk) the collateral and security arrangements mentioned above.